 There’s a major reason people love to take cruises.
-Yes, they are one of the best values for seeing multiple ports.
+Yes, cruises are one of the best values for a vacation.
 And yes, the sun and the fun are huge draws.

 But more than anything, people love to cruise because it’s easy.
-You just pack your bags, find your cabin, and then you’re whisked away to exotic ports.
+You just pack your bags, find your cabin, and then you’re whisked away to exotic ports while everything you could want on vacation is just a few steps away.
 What could be simpler?

 Well, if you don’t have a passport, then it’s not always so easy.